Maxi taxi

 Maxi taxis are private, owner-operated minibuses in Romania and Trinidad and Tobago that are used in public transport.
 They operate along fixed routes, having fixed fares and meeting points, but do not operate under a timetable.
-The ROUTE 3 UNIFIED MAXI TAXI ASSOCIATION aka route 3/green band maxi is the representative body 1868767-8285 in TRINIDAD.
+The ROUTE 3 UNIFIED MAXI TAXI ASSOCIATION route 3/green band maxi is the representative body 1868767-8285 in Trinidad.

 Australia

 Similar maxi taxis are found in Australia.

 A maxi taxi is a larger version of a regular taxi.
 While a standard taxi can usually accommodate up to 4 passengers, a Maxi-Taxi is designed to carry more people, usually up to 11 passengers.
 This makes Maxi Taxis great for group outings, events, or when you need more space for luggage.
 They provide a comfortable and spacious ride option beyond what a regular taxi can offer.

 Barbados

 ZR buses in Barbados supplement the government-run buses.

 Philippines

 In the Philippines, maxi-taxis are referred to in English as shuttles (Tagalog: siyatel; Cebuano: syatol).